The Crescent Hotel in the Ozark Mountain town of Eureka Springs is said to be the most haunted hotel in America!

 Guests and staff have reported seeing a man in dapper Victorian clothing sitting and looking pensively out a window

 View of one end of the Crescent Hotel from a high point.
+Pin

 Boarding School Days

-The hotel began to struggle financially during the off-season and became the Crescent College & Conservatory for Young Women during the winter months while continuing as a resort in the summer months.
+To help make more money the Crescent College & Conservatory for Young Women opened in 1908.
+This was run during the winter months while the hotel continued as a resort in the summer months.

 The Crescent College was a boarding college for “fine young ladies” and according to my research several of the attendees went on to have celebrated lives.